timetraveller-123/tp/docs/UserGuide.md

 If order number does not exist, result display will show “No such order with order number ORDER_NUMBER” If order number is of invalid format, eg. contains non-numeric characters, result display will show “Invalid format”

-### Add a new order.
+### Adding a new order : `addorder`

-What it does: Adds a new order corresponding to a patient into the system.
+Adds a new order of medication corresponding to a patient into the system.

-Command format: addorder  INDEX  o/ ORDER_NUMBER m/ MEDICINE_NAME
+Format: `addorder INDEX o/ORDER_NUMBER m/MEDICINE_NAME`

 Parameters:
-INDEX - index of patient who is ordering the medicine as shown in the patient list.
+* `INDEX` - index of patient who is ordering the medicine as shown in the patient list.
-ORDER_NUMBER - the order number of this order specified by the invoice.
+* `ORDER_NUMBER` - the order number of this order specified by the invoice.
-MEDICINE_NAME - the name of medicine being ordered.
+* `MEDICINE_NAME` - the name of medicine being ordered.

 Precise expected outputs when the command succeeds:
-The result display box shows “Order assigned to patient successfully.”
+* The result display box shows “Order assigned to patient successfully.”
-The info box will show the newly added order.
+* The info box will show the newly added order.

-Acceptable values for each parameter
-INDEX - a positive integer that is lesser than or equal to the size of the current                  patient list.
-ORDER_NUMBER - Numeric characters only.
-MEDICINE_NAME -  A non-empty string.

-Example commands:
-add_order 1 o/618457 m/ panadol

 Precise expected output when the command fails:
-If invalid INDEX, result display will show “Invalid patient INDEX” If invalid ORDER_NUMBER, result display will show “Invalid                      ORDER_NUMBER” If empty MEDICINE_NAME, result display will show “MEDICINE_NAME cannot be empty”
+* If invalid `INDEX`, result display will show “Invalid patient INDEX”
+* If invalid `ORDER_NUMBER`, result display will show “Invalid ORDER_NUMBER”
+* If empty `MEDICINE_NAME`, result display will show “MEDICINE_NAME cannot be empty”

+Examples:

+* `addorder 1 o/618457 m/panadol`
+* `addorder 3 o/438756 m/claritin`

 ### Archiving data files `[coming in v2.0]`